(Formerly Cape Cod African Dance & Drum)

 Come dance and drum with us to uplift your spirits!
 African dance and drumming brings people together in happiness, for rejuvenation, health and community.
 Release stress, work it out and get into to the rhythms....

-Cape Cod African Dance & Drum offers classes, school assemblies and community performances in traditional West African dance and drumming, all throughout Cape Cod and the New England area.
+Ammaya Dance & Drum offers classes, drum circles, school assemblies and community performances in traditional West African dance and drumming, all throughout the New England area.
 We dance and play for the love of African culture and joy and healing of its art forms.
 Classes are for all levels of experience, background, shapes, sizes and ages.
 Try one out!

 Please contact us if you would like our ensemble to perform at your concert, assembly, party, wedding or festival.

-Cape Cod African Dance & Drum is led by master drummer Issa Coulibaly of Mali, West Africa; and Tara Murphy, professional African-American dancer of Cape Cod.
-Through their love of the cultures and art forms of West Africa, Issa, Tara, and all their fellow dancers and drummers have built a dynamic dancing and drumming community in the area.
-Cape Cod African Dance & Drum is a beloved and well-known ensemble throughout the Cape, staying active year-round with regular classes and performances.
-Through their numerous African dance and drum events on Cape Cod and the New England area, they share the healing and upliftment of these art forms, as well as education about African culture and the diaspora.
+Ammaya Dance & Drum is led by master drummer Issa Coulibaly of Mali, West Africa; and Tara Murphy, longtime African-American dancer of Massachusetts.
+Through their love of the cultures and art forms of West Africa, Issa and Tara, and all their fellow dancers and drummers have built a dynamic dancing and drumming community in the area.
+Ammaya Dance & Drum stays active year-round with regular classes and performances.
+Through their numerous African dance and drum events throughout the New England area, they share the healing and upliftment of these art forms, as well as education about African culture and the diaspora.

 Issa Coulibaly began studying the djembe and dun dun when he was 11 in his home city of Bamako, Mali, West Africa.
 As his skill and reputation grew as a multi-instumentalist, vocalist and arranger, Issa toured Africa and Europe extensively before emigrating to America.
 He continues to travel, facilitating retreats and performing as the lead drummer and music director for a variety of African dance and drum troupes.